ddev/signing_tools/README.md

 ## Resources and Links

+* Apple regularly changes their developer agreements.
+Every time they do, you have to agree to the change before notarizing will work.
+You have to sign into your apple account and then visit [appstoreconnect.apple.com](https://appstoreconnect.apple.com/agreements/#/) to accept the agreement.
+(When trying to notarize, you'll get "Error: Unable to notarize app." and "Error: code 1048 (You must first sign the relevant contracts online.
+(1048))" from altool.)
 * [Basic Step-by-step Signing and Notarization Walkthrough](http://www.zarkonnen.com/signing_notarizing_catalina)
 * [Testing Notarization](https://eclecticlight.co/2019/11/26/how-to-check-quarantine-64-bit-signature-and-notarization-for-almost-anything/) and [Archichect validation tool](https://eclecticlight.co/32-bitcheck-archichect/)
 * [Notarization Answer on Stack Overflow](https://stackoverflow.com/questions/56890749/macos-notarize-in-script/56890758#56890758)